mila-iqia/DeepDrummer/blog_post/blog_post.md

 cd DeepDrummer
 docker build -f Dockerfile.deepdrummer -t deepdrummer .
 # by default we are exposing the port 5000 for the http server
-docker run -it -p 5000:5000 deepdrummer bash /var/local/src/DeepDrummer/start_web_server.sh
+docker run -it --rm -p 5000:5000 deepdrummer bash -c 'cd /var/local/src/DeepDrummer; bash /var/local/src/DeepDrummer/start_web_server.sh'
 ```
 Then you connect to http://127.0.0.1:5000 with a web browser.
+The web server is designed to recognize the user through cookies,
+so if you want to run the experiment more than once with the same browser,
+you need to go to http://127.0.0.1:5000/logout to start over.

 Naturally, DeepDrummer works fine outside of a Docker container.
 You can refer to `Dockerfile.deepdrummer` to have a better idea of what
 the requirements are.

-[TODO : Once it works, try it out on OSX so we can actually say that we made it work on OSX.]

 ## GPU or CPU